StardustCollective/Starchive-Extractor/README.md

 ./starchiverT3-ext.sh --data-path [PathToDataFolder] --cluster [Network]
 ```

-- `--data-path`: Sets the path to the folder where Starchive files will be stored (`/var/tessellation/dag-l0/data`).
+- `--data-path`: Sets the path to the Layer 0 data folder where snapshots are stored (`/var/tessellation/dag-l0/data`).
 - `--cluster`: Specifies the network cluster to download Starchive files from (`mainnet`, `integrationnet`, `testnet`).

 If no parameters are provided, the script enters an interactive mode, allowing you to choose options via a user-friendly menu.

+---
-Optional switches that can also be used:
+Switches that can be used to specify `DELETE` or `OVERWRITE` snapshots:

 - `-d`: Will automatically force the deletion of data snapshots before downloading/extracting Starchive's.
 - `-o`: Will automatically overwrite the data snapshots when extracting Starchive's.

+These will be performed at the starting position of ordinal set processing.

+---
+Obsolete Hash Cleanup parameters can be used to automate performing this task or not:
 - `--cleanup`
   Perform download & extraction, then immediately scan & purge obsolete hash files (no prompts), then exit.